htrefil/result/README.md

-# result
+# result-option
-A simple type-safe Rust-like Result<T> type for C++11.
-It uses only strings for errors.
+A simple type-safe Result<T> and Option<T> types for C++11.

+Result currently allows only for strings for errors.

 # Configuration
-By default, the Result type will use assertions to check that values have been used (moved out) only once.
+By default, the types type will use assertions to check that values have been used (moved out) only once.
-To disable this feature `#define RESULT_MULTIPLE_MOVE`.
+To disable this feature `#define RESULT_OPTION_MULTIPLE_MOVE`.

 # Licence
 Public domain.